 Closed Circuit Television (CCTV) is vital in the prevention and detection of crime and antisocial behaviour within town centres.
 It provides residents and businesses with protection, helping us to make West Suffolk a safer place in which to live, work, socialise and visit.
 This in turn helps the district to grow and potentially welcome more visitors and residents into the towns.

 CCTV was first introduced in Bury St Edmunds in April 1995.
-We operate a purpose built control room and monitor more than 250 cameras in six different towns across West Suffolk.
+We operate a purpose built control room and monitor more than 600 cameras in nine different towns across West Suffolk.
 The control room is in constant communication with local businesses and Suffolk Constabulary in an effort to reduce and prevent crime within the towns.
 The control room is able to direct police officers to a potential incident whilst broadcasting live images to local police stations and police HQ to provide an effective and supportive service to the police which ultimately serves the public by reducing crime within the area.

 Within the control room, there are also links to the town centre retail premises, public houses and local town pastors through a Shopsafe scheme which allows constant radio communication in delivering an effective service to reduce crime and disorder and provide assistance to vulnerable individuals.

 Our CCTV operators are vetted at NPPV2 level (Non Police Personnel Vetting) to operate the police airwaves.

 All operators additionally must qualify and be in possession at all times of their SIA Licences which allow them to operate a CCTV camera for public space surveillance (PSS).
 The training standards for these licences are set and governed by the Security Industry Authority who are the issuing authority of all CCTV operator licences.

 All CCTV systems are registered with the Information Commissioner.
 Their purpose can be broadly described under two main areas: